AlexMooney/ACKS_SRD/Chapter02.md

 |    14 |         1+ |                    1+ |           -5+ |            1+ |          1+ |              1+ |         1+

 *-1 penalty on the proficiency throw per each level the thief is lower than the victim.

+† Dexterity bonus does not modify Hear Noise

 ## Campaign Classes